deNBI/simplevm-user-docs/wiki/simple_vm/Instance/instance_detail.md

 For now, only project administrators have access to this feature.
 If you wish to rescue your instance but cannot see this button, please contact your project administration for help.

-When the instance is in "RESCUED" state, you can access the rescued instance with the same connection information as the original instnace, then download any data you wish to save.
-You can exit the "RESCUED" state by clicking on the "Unrescue" button, it will return the instance to its original state.
+When the instance is in "RESCUED" state, you can access the rescued instance with the same connection information as the original instance, then download any data you wish to save.
+You can exit the "RESCUED" state by clicking on the "Unrescue" button, which will return the instance to its original state.

 ![unrescue](../img/instance_detail/detail_unrescue.jpg)

-???+ warning "After the rescue"
+???+ warning "Purpose of rescue mode"
     The rescue mode only serves as a mean to recover data from an instance that doesn't work properly.
-After you have used the rescue mode and downloaded the necessary data, it is advised to delete the instance and start a new one instead of trying to fix it.
+After you have used the rescue mode and downloaded the necessary data, it is advised to delete the instance and start a new one instead of using the rescue mode for trying to fix it.